Last week’s tips on selling a home was such a hit we decided to write an article on home buying tips to help buyers.

 - Home Inspection– We recommend home inspections as the inspector may point out items that are covered under the purchase contract, as well as helpful hints on maintaining your home.
 Home inspectors are very helpful in educating you on what you’re buying and best maintenance practices going forward

 - Survey– Banks don’t always require one and title companies don’t always offer insurance in certain cases when a survey wasn’t done.
-It’s best to provide that survey to the title company and let them insure the property with the full survey
+It’s best to provide that survey to the title company and let them insure the property with the full survey.
+If you’re a family, business or individual looking to invest in a property, the professionals at Indigo Surveys will be able to help by offering appropriate ecological surveys.

 - Escrow Deposit– Putting a larger escrow deposit down shows you’re serious.
 This is a helpful technique when competing against other buyers.
 It usually amazes a seller when a cash buyer won’t put much in escrow.
 If they won’t put it in escrow, will they ever come through at closing?